-Please address your letter to William Clegg QC, Head of Chambers, Complaints, 2 Bedford Row, London, WC1R 4BU.
+Please address your letter to the joint Heads of Chambers, Brian Altman QC and Jim Sturman QC, Head of Chambers, Complaints, 2 Bedford Row, London, WC1R 4BU.
 We will, where possible, acknowledge receipt of your complaint within 3 working days and provide you with details of how your complaint will be dealt with.

 The person appointed to investigate will write to you as soon as possible to let you know he has been appointed and that he will reply to your complaint within 14 days.
 If he finds later that he is not going to be able to reply within 14 days, he will set a new date for his reply and inform you.
 His reply will set out:

 All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
-Disclosure will be to the Head of Chambers, members of our management committee and to anyone involved in the complaint and its investigation.
-Such people will include the barrister or member of staff who you have complained about, the head or relevant senior member of the panel and the person who investigates the complaint.
+Disclosure will be to the joint Heads of Chambers, members of our Management Committee and to anyone involved in the complaint and its investigation.
+Such people will include the barrister or member of staff who you have complained about, and the person who investigates the complaint.
 The Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.

 If you are unhappy with the outcome of our investigation and you fall within their jurisdiction you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
 The Ombudsman is not able to consider your complaint until it has first been investigated by Chambers.
 Please note the timeframe for referral of complaints to the Ombudsman as set out at paragraph 2 above.